15 Top Reasons to Visit Iceland

 A bubbling crater near Lake Mývatn.Situated in northeast Iceland, the mineral rich Lake Myvatn and its captivating surroundings combine many of the natural elements that make Iceland stand out among unique travel destinations.

-A few kilometers north of the lake, the silhouette of the Krafla volcano dominates the skyline.
-Its vascular system provides the greater Myvatn area with an unbelievable variety of natural bathing springs, otherworldly colors, and haunting rock formations like the eerie lava expanse of Dimmuborgir (Black Forts).
+A few kilometers north of the lake, the silhouette of the Krafla Volcano dominates the skyline.
+Its vascular system provides the greater Myvatn area with an unbelievable variety of natural bathing springs, otherworldly colors, and haunting rock formations like the eerie lava formations of Dimmuborgir, or "Black Forts".

-Don’t miss an opportunity to immerse yourself in Iceland’s hot spring culture by visiting the Myvatn Nature Baths.
-This artificial thermal bath, with a fabulous view perched above the lake, is part of the itinerary of many guided Myvatn tours.
-These baths are a popular alternative to the Blue Lagoon with similarly milky blue waters with skincare benefits.
+Don’t miss an opportunity to immerse yourself in Iceland’s hot spring culture by visiting the Earth Lagoon.
+This thermal bath, with a fabulous view perched above the lake, is part of the itinerary of many guided Myvatn tours.
+Previously known as Myvatn Nature Baths, Earth Lagoon remains a popular alternative to the Blue Lagoon, offering similar milky blue waters and skincare benefits.

 4. Descend into Iceland’s Fiery Craters

 A helicopter captures the eruption of Holuhraun.Iceland’s existence is rooted in volcanic activity, and there are still countless active volcanoes around the island.
-While witnessing a volcanic eruption during a short visit to Iceland is unlikely (though not impossible!), the next best thing to do is take one of many volcano tours in Iceland
+While witnessing a volcanic eruption during a short visit to Iceland is unlikely (though not impossible!), the next best thing to do is to take one of the many volcano tours in Iceland.

 3. Stroll Along Famous Black Sand Beaches

-Close to Vik, Iceland’s southernmost village, lies the world-renowned Reynisfjara black sand beach.
+Close to Vik, Iceland’s southernmost village, lies the world-renowned Reynisfjara Black Sand Beach.
 Its basalt cliffs, an enormous cave, gigantic rock formations, and the perpetual beating of strong winds make Reynisfjara a majestic place.
-It can be explored as part of the South Coast Tour from Reykjavik
+It can be explored as part of this South Coast Tour from Reykjavik.

-Through the Jokulsa a Breidamerkursandi glacial river, countless small icebergs are carried out to sea from the nearby Jokulsarlon glacial lagoon.
+Through the Jokulsa a Breidamerkursandi River, countless small icebergs are carried out to sea from the nearby Jokulsarlon glacial lagoon.
 The waves polish them before they are washed onto the black sands by the high tide.

 At dusk and dawn, the light of the low sun illuminates the ice diamonds from a horizontal angle, transforming the black sands into a field of brilliant diamonds.
 If you want to stroll among as many unique black sand beaches as possible while going at your own pace, the 10-Day Circle of Iceland Self-Drive is your best bet.